HRithIkGowDA/HAIRSTYLE_CLASSIFICATION/README.md

 # Hairstyle Classification
 ![Image](https://howng.com/wp-content/uploads/2016/10/traditional-hairstyles-e1477039899416.jpg)

-If you want to see the further ML projects, you may visit my main repo: https://github.com/erdiolmezogullari/ml-projects

 The dataset contains a sample 10000 images mined from Instagram and clustered based on the hairstyle they showcase.